Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 God told Eve that, as a result, the intimacy of her relationship with Adam would now be subject to his desire for the same level of affection, which would not always match hers.

-In their letters, Peter and Paul instructed wives to submit to their husbands, thereby giving men authority over women.
+In their letters, Peter and Paul instructed wives to submit to their husbands, thereby granting men authority over women.

-Peter and Paul never authorized a master-servant patriarchy in marriage.
-Instead, they prescribed a lover-beloved symbiosis based on mutual respect.
+Peter and Paul never authorized a master-servant patriarchy within marriage.
+Instead, they prescribed a lover-beloved symbiosis grounded in mutual respect.

 They instructed husbands to love their wives out of respect for them and wives to respect their husbands out of love for them.